 He played 2576 games, hitting .292/.393/.514 with 509 home runs, 1676 RBI and 253 stolen bases thrown in for good measure.
 Gary made nine All-Star teams, won five Silver Slugger awards, and received MVP votes seven times (finishing second once and third twice).
 His career WAR is 60.2.

-He was pretty interesting off the field too.
+He was pretty interesting off the field, too.
 He called the Brewers’ racist’ when they moved him off short to play third.
 He felt racism was behind anything terrible that happened to him.
 And he figured there were more Latin players in the majors than African-Americans because Latin players were ‘easier to control.’
-He claimed that manager Joe Torre treated black players differently than white players and who am I to say he didn’t?
+He claimed that manager Joe Torre treated black players differently than white players, and who am I to say he didn’t?
 I’d imagine that when you are subjected to a lot of racism, you likely start seeing it in places where it isn’t.
 But then I’m a white boy with blue eyes.
 I’ve never dealt with racism directed at me.
-So odds are Sheffield was right more than he was wrong on the subject.

 His name appeared in the Mitchell Report, but many players were mentioned.
+He is an interesting candidate.
 How much do you subtract for his defense?
 Does he lose points for his personality?
-I don’t think he got along great with reporters.
-Some won’t vote for him because he didn’t play nice with them.
+I don’t think he always played well with reporters (sometimes, that’s a plus in my books).
+I wonder how that plays into the vote?

 A guy with 509 home runs who got on base 39% of the time should be in the Hall.
-He’s a massively better player than Harold Baines.
+He was a massively better player than Harold Baines.
+He should be in.

 You can see his stats here.